ziadoz/grokking-algorithms/notes.md

 If there is no edge direction (i.e. undirected) then the terminology is just "neighbour".

+Traversing a graph can cause infinite loops because they can be cyclical, so it's necessary to keep track of what's been traversed to avoid this.

 **Queues**

 A queue is a data stucture that works like a real life queue.
 The person who joins the queue to get on a bus first will get on first, the person who joins the queue second will get on the bus second, etc.